vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Project structure

-To make it easy to get started, we created an [eCommerce integration boilerplate](https://github.com/vuestorefront/ecommerce-integration-boilerplate).
+To make it easy to get started, we created an [e-commerce integration boilerplate](https://github.com/vuestorefront/ecommerce-integration-boilerplate).

 It's a monorepo, which is a single repository containing multiple related projects.
 Each directory inside `packages` contains one project.
 There are three projects: